Vodka - How is vodka made?

 Grain, especially wheat, dominates vodka production as the preferred base with the use of potato also well established.
 So predominant is the use of grain that the latest EU regulations (No. 110/2008) stipulate, "To take into account consumer expectations about the raw materials used for vodka, especially in the traditional vodka producing Member States, provision should be made for adequate information to be provided on the raw material used where the vodka is made from raw materials of agricultural origin other than cereals and/or potatoes."
 Meaning vodkas made from grape and other non-traditional ingredients must declare this on their labels.

-Potato varieties used for vodka production are specifically chosen due to their high starch content, typically 25 per cent compared to 17 per cent for eating potatoes.
+Potato varieties used for vodka production are specifically chosen due to their high starch content, typically 25% compared to 17% for eating potatoes.
 Small potatoes are favoured for distilling, as they are higher in starch than bigger potatoes which are swollen with water.
-Even with these high starch varieties it takes 16 tonnes of potatoes to make 1,000 litres of spirit at 96.4% alcohol by volume.
+Even with these high starch varieties, it takes 16 tonnes of potatoes to make 1,000 litres of spirit at 96.4% alc./vol.

-Leading vodkas, their country of origin and base ingredients:
+Leading vodka brands, their country of origin and base ingredient(s)

 Absolut (Sweden) - wheat

 Belvedere (Poland) - rye